Awami Tahreek

-Awami Tahreek or Qaumi Awami Tehreek, formerly Sindhi Awami Tahreek (Sindhi People's Movement), is a Marxist–Leninist–Maoist political party based in the Pakistani province of Sindh, and headquartered in Hyderabad.
+Awami Tahreek, formerly Sindhi Awami Tahreek (Sindhi People's Movement), is a Marxist–Leninist–Maoist political party based in the Pakistani province of Sindh, and headquartered in Hyderabad.

 Formation

 Awami Tahreek was formed on 5 March 1970, by the leading writers, activists, and intellectuals in Hyderabad, Sindh.
 At the first party meeting, the leading theoretician Rasool Bux Palijo was elected as its first general secretary.
-It has gradually evolved into a national party and supported the anti-feudal elements against the PPP-P and PML-N in Sindh and Western Punjab; Awami Tahreek and PTI are the two main parties supporting anti-feudal-lordism and social democratic ideals in the country.
+It has gradually evolved into a national party and supported the anti-feudal elements against the PPP-P and PML-N in Sindh and Western Punjab.

 History

 Awami Tahreek has supported movements including: